apapazisis/git_submodules/README.md

     git submodule update --init

-This will update the submodules, and if they're not initiated yet, will initiate them.
+This will initialize the git configuration with the submodules list retrieved from the .gitmodules file and clone the submodule repository into the project repository.

 You can also have submodules **inside** of submodules.
 In this case you'll want to update/initiate the submodules recursively: